Enrolling as a Patient, Making Appointments and Arriving at our Site

 If you have cold/flu symptoms please attend a covid clinic or your local public hospital for a free covid test FIRST.
 You don’t need a referral and you will have your results in around 24 -48 hrs.
 We will require evidence of your negative result if you intend to visit onsite with symptoms.
 We retain the right to refuse your entry.

-Masks are COMPULSORY in indoor settings.
+Masks remain to be COMPULSORY.
 If you don’t have your own, you may purchase one for $2 cash on arrival.
 Please consider our earth when you dispose of masks and consider purchasing effective, reusable ones.

 Please maintain 1.5 metres distance from others throughout your visit.